 image credit: mrmohock/shutterstock.com

 Every Trade Contractor that purchases insurance will be evaluated on their company size, operation complexity, and risk tolerance.
-There are a variety of risk financing options available to you.
-If you have a solid safety & loss control plan and good loss history, look at a loss sensitive plan, also referred to as a “performance-based program.”
-Here are some types of loss-sensitive plans your company should know about:
+There are a variety of risk financing options available to your company.
+If you have a solid safety & loss control plan and good loss history, you may want to look at a loss sensitive plan, also known as as a “performance-based program.”
+Here are three common types of loss-sensitive plans your company should know about:

 1. Large Deductible Program